alsatierf/cognate-templates/README.md

     $ cd cognate-playbooks
     ```

-2. Change directory to one of this project's subdirectories, fetch all external roles (only needed file *requirements.yml* exists) with Ansible Galaxy, copy the file named *cognate__X.yml* to Cognate's [vagrant_inventory](https://github.com/alsfreitaz/cognate/tree/master/vagrant_inventory) folder and then change directory back to Cognate root folder.
+2. Change directory to one of this project's subdirectories, fetch all external roles with Ansible Galaxy, copy the file named *cognate__X.yml* to Cognate's [vagrant_inventory](https://github.com/alsfreitaz/cognate/tree/master/vagrant_inventory) folder and then change directory back to Cognate root folder.
 Substitute `X` by the directory name of your choice:

     ```
     $ cd X/
-    $ ansible-galaxy install requirements.yml
+    $ ansible-galaxy install -r requirements.yml # Only if requirements.yml file exists and is not empty
     $ cp cognate__X.yml ../../../vagrant_inventory
     $ cd ../..
     ```